Ken Fanning: Early life

-Fanning was born on April 28, 1947 in Tampa, Florida.
+Fanning was born on April 28, 1947, in Tampa, Florida.
 He studied at Colorado State University from 1966 to 1967, then moved to Alaska.
 He settled in Fairbanks in 1969, where he studied wildlife management at the University of Alaska (UA) and built a home in the Fairbanks-area suburbs southwest of the university's campus.

-He studied at UA through 1970.
-He worked as a hunting and fishing guide, a trapper, and was also employed at one point by the Alaska Department of Fish and Game.
-Fanning became involved in politics during the late 1970s, through additional work as a consultant and lobbyist on natural resource and wildlife issues.
+After graduating, Fanning worked as a hunting and fishing guide, a trapper, and was also employed at one point by the Alaska Department of Fish and Game.
+He became involved in politics during the late 1970s through additional work as a consultant and lobbyist on natural resource and wildlife issues.
+Fanning was the executive director of the Real Alaskan Coalition, which, in 1979, organized the Great Denali-McKinley Trespass to protest the federal government's conservation efforts on Denali National Park and Preserve.
+He gained state-wide notority after the protest.

+Political career

+State House

-Fanning joined the Libertarian Party (LP) around this same time.
-The visits made to Alaska during the 1976 campaign by Libertarian presidential nominee Roger MacBride and running mate David Bergland spurred interest in the state's LP chapter.
-Fanning became a protege of Dick Randolph, a Fairbanks insurance agent who served as a Republican in the Alaska House from 1971 to 1974, who himself had joined the LP after meeting MacBride in 1976.
+Fanning joined the Libertarian Party (LP) in the late 1970s.
+He became a protege of Dick Randolph, a Fairbanks insurance agent who served as a Republican in the Alaska House from 1971 to 1974, who himself had joined the LP after meeting Roger MacBride in 1976.

-State representative

 Fanning was elected in 1980 to a single term in the Alaska House of Representatives as a Libertarian.
 He followed Randolph, who won election to the House as a Libertarian in 1978 and was reelected alongside Fanning.
-Fanning and Randolph represented the Fairbanks North Star Borough as a whole as part of the 20th District, a six-member district without designated seats, alongside Democrats Fred Brown, Brian Rogers and Sally Smith, and Republican Bob Bettisworth.
+Randolph and Fanning represented the Fairbanks North Star Borough as a whole as part of the 20th District, a six-member district without designated seats, coming in first and second respectively.
 Fanning originally served as a member of the House's minority, and was given a lone committee assignment on the House's Transportation Committee.

 During his term in office, redistricting eliminated the system of multi-member, at-large districts.
 Running for reelection in 1982, his constituency had been drastically altered.
 Fanning was placed in the single-member 21st District, containing the liberal-leaning western portions of the borough.
 He lost reelection to the late Democratic challenger Niilo Koponen by a nearly two-to-one margin, in a contest with no Republican nominee.

-Party switch and state senator
+State Senate

 Fanning was one of a number of Alaska Libertarians who left the party in the wake of the schism revealed during its 1983 national convention, joining the Republican Party.
-In 1987, Alaska governor Steve Cowper appointed Fanning to a vacancy in the Alaska Senate.
-Republican incumbent Don Bennett died suddenly at home at age 56.
-Fanning was a compromise choice, as a feud developed between Randolph and Bev Bennett, Don Bennett's widow, over which one should be appointed to the seat, splitting Fairbanks-area Republicans.
+In 1987, Alaska governor Steve Cowper appointed Fanning to a vacancy in the Alaska Senate when Republican incumbent Don Bennett died suddenly at home at age 56.
 Fanning filled out the remainder of Bennett's term and was not a candidate for election to a full term.